Shane Walton

-Shane Scott Walton (born October 9, 1979) is a former American college and professional football player who was a safety in the National Football League (NFL) for a single season in 2003.
-He played college football and soccer for the University of Notre Dame, and was recognized as a unanimous All-American in football.
-The St. Louis Rams selected him in the fifth round of the 2003 NFL Draft.
+Shane Scott Walton (born October 9, 1979) is an American former professional football player who was a safety for one season with the St. Louis Rams of the National Football League (NFL) in 2003.
+He played college football and soccer at the University of Notre Dame, earning unanimous All-American honors with their Fighting Irish football team.
+The St. Louis Rams selected him in the fifth round of the 2003 NFL draft.

-Early years
+Early life

 Walton was born in San Diego, California.
 He attended The Bishop's School in La Jolla, California, and played for the school's soccer team.
 His team won under-16, under-17 and under-19 national titles while playing for the La Jolla Nomads.

 College career

 Walton attended the University of Notre Dame, and played for the Notre Dame Fighting Irish football team from 1999 to 2002.
 He originally attended Notre Dame on a soccer scholarship and was named Big East Freshman of the Year after leading the soccer team in scoring in 1998.
 He walked on to the Irish football team as a sophomore, and was recognized as a unanimous first-team All-American as a senior in 2002.
 Walton finished the year with 68 tackles (46 solo), seven interceptions (two returned for touchdowns) and seven pass breakups.